Last updated: July 16, 2022

-How hard is it to protect your iPhone and the data on it from hackers and other bad guys?
-It is not something difficult at all.
+Is it difficult to protect your iPhone and the data it contains against hackers and other people with bad intentions?
+It's not something difficult at all.

-While there's no doubt that security is a huge topic that you could dedicate your whole life to, it's easy to get to a point where your iPhone is more secure than 99% of other iPhones out there.
+While there's no doubt that security is a huge topic, one that you could dedicate your entire life to, it's easy to get to a point where your iPhone is safer than 99% of others iPhone existing.

-It is a great pleasure to share some tips and tricks with you today.
-These tricks will help you avoid any threats so that you don't have to face one. iphone spy software.
+It’s a great pleasure to share some tips and tricks with you today.
+These tips will help you avoid any threats so you don't have to deal with spyware iPhone.

 For casual phone users, following the basic rules is a great starting point for blocking simple hacking attempts:

-- Never leave your phone unattended.
+- Never let your iPhone unattended.
 The first and best rule to follow is to carry a cell phone with you in a public place.

 - Change your phone's default passcode.
 Your phone is probably already set up with a simple and predictable default password, and those who know it can use it to their advantage.
 Change your code to something more complex, and avoid the usual "1234" and "1111" codes that are commonly used.